the-deep-learners/study-group/weekly-work/week10/README.md

 ## Recommended Preparatory Work

-The recommended preparatory work for Session X was the lectures of four through six of CS224d (2016), each of which is 75 to 80 minutes long:
+The recommended preparatory work for Session X was lectures four through six of CS224d (2016), each of which is 75 to 80 minutes long:

 1. [Word Window Classification and Neural Networks](https://www.youtube.com/watch?v=ghYajIXvzOI)
 1. [Neural Networks and Backpropagation](https://www.youtube.com/watch?v=Tkt54rYmRdI&t=4s), and